pingcap/docs-tidb-operator/en/get-started.md

 ### Forward the TiDB service port

-After all Pods have been restarted, you should be able to see that the version number of the cluster has changed.
+After all Pods have been restarted, you can see that the version number of the cluster has changed.

-Note that any port forwarding you set up in a previous step will need to be re-done, because the pod(s) they forwarded to will have been destroyed and re-created.
-If the `kubectl port-forward` process is still running in your shell, kill it before forwarding the port again.
+Note that you need to reset any port forwarding you set up in a previous step, because the pods they forwarded to have been destroyed and recreated.
+If the `kubectl port-forward` process is still running in your shell, end it before forwarding the port again.

 {{< copyable "shell-regular" >}}